Lantaio/Rime-schema-JoySchema/README.md

 <a id="English" />

 ## Description
-My Rime user_data folder.
+My Rime user_data folder in Windows OS.
 Includes some customized input schemas and some extended vocabularies.

 [Back to Doc Title](#docTitle) | [Back to top](#top)